LonelyPrincess/mdv-ull-tfm-info/README.md

 ## Development notes

 The presented prototype has been development by using C++ classes together with Blueprints.
-Most logic for all the in-game actors are written in C++, whereas their Blueprint counterparts are used to easily customize the actor properties and customize the location of their components in the viewport.
+Most logic for all the in-game actors or components are written in C++, whereas their Blueprint counterparts are used to easily customize the actor properties and customize the location of their subcomponents in the viewport.

+> [!WARNING]
+> This page is a work in progress.

 ### 🗺️ World overview